kdm9/seqhax/README.md

 Addition of a constant prefix and/or suffix to each sequence.

 #### `randseq`

 Generates a fasta or fastq file containing sequences with random sequences.

+#### `stats`

+Counts number of reads and basepairs in sequence files, and outputs a convenient table.

 #### `trunc`